shead-custom-design/buildcat/docs/houdini.rst

 $HIP).
 Use Houdini's `Render > Pre-Flight Scene ...` menu item to check your asset locations.

+Next, you'll need to load the Buildcat digital asset into your scene.
+Use the `Assets > Install Digital Asset Library` menu to select the `scd__buildcat.hdalc` file you installed above.

-Now create an instance of the `Buildcat Render` in an output context, and connect an output ROP to the input of the Buildcat ROP node.
+Now create an instance of the `Buildcat Render` ROP in an output context, and connect an output ROP to the input of the Buildcat ROP node.
 Set the `Server URI` parameter to point to your Buildcat server.
 The `Buildcat Root` parameter defaults to the $BUILDCAT_ROOT environment variable that we set earlier (or you